 Significant levels of downgrades to short- and long-term credit ratings have not materialised since the crisis in March 2020.
 In the main, where they did change, any alterations were limited to Outlooks.
-However, as economies are beginning to reopen, there have been some instances of previous lowering of Outlooks being reversed.
+However, more recently the UK sovereign debt rating has been placed on Negative Outlook by the three major rating agencies in the wake of the Truss/Kwarteng unfunded tax-cuts policy.
+Although the Sunak/Hunt government has calmed markets, the outcome of the rating agency reviews is unknown at present, but it is possible the UK sovereign debt rating would be downgraded.